infrahq/infra/docs/cli.md

 ```
   -d, --description string   Description of the machine identity
   -h, --help                 help for create
-  -n, --name string          Name of the machine identity
   -p, --permissions string   Permissions of the machine identity
 ```